One of the main signs of cerebral palsy in an infant is when brain damage occurs in the child’s brain during pregnancy or shortly after.

 7. Muscle spasms or tremors.

-Due to tight and stiff muscles, you may see movements that are uncontrolled, spasms, or jerky movements.
+Due to tight and stiff muscles, you may see uncontrolled movements, spasms, or jerky movements.

 8. Sitting issues.

-Usually, by 9 months old, babies are able to sit up independently.
+Usually, by nine months old, babies can sit up independently.

 9. Standing issues.